-- Panels containing aggregated information - Panels containing information retrieved from a single mediation engine
+Panels containing aggregated information

+• Panels containing information retrieved from a single mediation engine

-Call Search Panel
+Search for Calls Panel

-The Call Search panel allows you to specify the search criteria and display matching unique calls on all probes simultaneously.
+The Search for Calls panel allows you to specify the search criteria and display matching unique calls on all probes simultaneously.

-The Call Search panel provides the following functionality:
+The Search for Calls panel provides the following functionality:

-- Enter search criteria: To enter the search criteria, click Add search criteria button and select the field for which you want to enter a search criterion.
-A new row appears in the center-right area of the Call Search panel.
-You can enter a comparison operator and a comparison value for the criterion in this row. - Execute a search: Click Search to execute the active search.
-The Call Search Results page appears. - Save search and retrieve saved searches: You can save a search by clicking Save Search.
+- Enter search criteria: Enter the search criteria in the Search box, and click Search. - Set Columns: Click Set Columns to customize the view of columns in the panel.
+Select/De-select columns that you want to be displayed or hidden in the panel. - Save search and retrieve saved searches: You can save a search only in the Advanced search (per ME) dashboard panel.
+In this panel, conduct the search by specifiying the criteria, click Save Search.
 A new node appears in the tree to the left of the panel, under the Saved Searches folder.
 To give a name to the saved search, click the tree node for the search and enter a name.
 To retrieve a previously saved search, click select a node from under the Saved Searches folder.
 You can also delete a saved search by selecting its node and clicking Delete.
 Clicking Delete all deletes all saved searches.
 Note, that saved searches will be gone, once you reload the page or logout from Mediation Engine Connector and login again.